 With apologies to The Favre Bowl and Ravens-Patriots (I'm guessing they'll get over it), my favorite game this weekend is Jets-Saints in New Orleans.
 Two 3-0 teams.
-Drew Brees against Rex Ryan.
-And Broadway Sanchez with another chance to add to a growing legend.

 All along, I've been thinking this was all about whether Brees, the hottest quarterback in the game, could figure out what defensive weirdness Ryan was throwing at him.
 And there's something to that, to be sure.
 The last time Brees faced a Ryan-led defense, in 2006, the Ravens bushwhacked New Orleans 35-22, and he threw two pick-sixes.
 But studying this game this week, I've come to the conclusion it's as much about what strange brews Saints defensive coordinator

 Williams and Rex Ryan, then, have lots in common, and it will be on display in the Superdome Sunday.

 Same thing with Williams' defense.
 The Saints are a base 4-3 defense, but in 61 defensive snaps against Buffalo last week, they ran zero 4-3 plays.
 Williams used three defensive lineman, sometimes in a base 3-4, and sometimes not, for three reasons: to cause confusion for a Buffalo line playing three first-year starters, to be more multiple against the Bills' no-huddle offense, and to be prepared to max-cover the Bills' downfield passing game.
 On 25 snaps, he used three down linemen with only two linebackers and six defensive backs.
 "I think we could have played eight quarters and Buffalo wouldn't have scored [an offensive touchdown],''